-In 2022, we advanced our fleet transformation plan to replace Boeing 737 Next Generation aircraft with Boeing 737 MAX aircraft.
-As of the date of this annual report, our fleet comprises 108 Boeing 737 Next Generation aircraft and 38 Boeing 737-8 MAX aircraft.
-We are able to adjust our capacity to match demand, which has been a competitive advantage for many years.
-We believe that our fleet structure and operational flexibility makes us the Brazilian airline best positioned to take advantage of the recovery in Brazilian domestic air travel.
+In 2023, we advanced our fleet transformation plan to replace Boeing 737 Next Generation aircraft with Boeing 737 MAX aircraft.
+As of the date of this annual report, our fleet comprises 97 Boeing 737 Next Generation aircraft and 44 Boeing 737-8 MAX aircraft.